For most vehicles, an MOT is a yearly occurrence to ensure our cars are safe and road legal.

 4. The Monocoque body shell, or ‘structural skin’ of the car, including any sub-frames

-It also counts as a ‘substantial change’ if the car has been given a ‘Q’ registration number -this is when the vehicle’s age or identity is in doubt.
-As the age of the vehicle can not be determined, it can not qualify for MOT exemption.
 If your vehicle is a ‘kit car’, assembled from components from different makes and models of vehicles, a kit conversion or a reconstructed classic vehicle (as defined under DVLA guidance), it is not eligible for MOT exemption.

-What Doesn’t Count As A Substantial Change?
+What Doesn’t Count As a Substantial Change?

 If the changes have been made with the purpose to improve safety or are using original replacement parts or those of the same design, these are not considered substantial changes.
-These include:

 1. Any parts bought to repair the car where the original versions of the part are no longer in production or available